Do I need body and face sunscreen?

 How much sunscreen should I use on my face and body?

 Generally, a sunscreen is used on top of a moisturizer.
-So, unless your moisturizer contains your sunscreen already, you should not be needing your sunscreen to actually MOISTURIZE your skin. ¼ to ½ tsp is adequate for a moisturizer containing a sunscreen, and depending on the viscosity of the sunscreen, probably ¼ tsp of sunscreen on TOP of the moisturizer if sunscreen is used separately.
+So, unless your moisturizer contains your sunscreen already (like our hyaluronic acid-infused SPF moisturizer), you should not be needing your sunscreen to actually MOISTURIZE your skin. ¼ to ½ tsp is adequate for a moisturizer containing a sunscreen, and depending on the viscosity of the sunscreen, probably ¼ tsp of sunscreen on TOP of the moisturizer if sunscreen is used separately.
 It will also depend on whether you are including your neck and décolletage in the application, in which case you could bump it up to ½ - ¾ tsp.